 4. Quadrant 2: Not Urgent but Important

-- Activities: Prevention, Relationships building, Recognizing new opportunities, Planning, Recreation, Small targets focusing on long-term goals
+- Activities: Prevention, Relationship building, Recognizing new opportunities, Planning, Recreation, Small targets focusing on long-term goals

 - Results: Vision and perspective, balance, discipline, control, and lesser crisis